Ethaan/webpage/content/posts/baby-steps-typescript.md

 export default Profile;
 ```

-See that? since `Component` is a function that return something, you can read this component like
+See that? since `Component` is a function that returns something, you can read this component like:

-**the function Component of type React.FC (FuncionComponent) with one parameter of type `ComponentProps`(: React.FC<ComponentProps>) that returns a ReactElement (: React.ReactElement)**
+**the Component function of type React.FC (FuncionComponent) accepts one parameter of type `ComponentProps`(: React.FC<ComponentProps>) that returns a ReactElement (: React.ReactElement)**

-Thats cool right? as you can start noticing, you are still writting the same Javascript code, but now you are declaring types, in a more readable way (it gets actually readable the more you use it)
+That's cool right? as you can start noticing, you are still writting the same Javascript code, but now you are declaring types, in a more readable way (it get's actually readable the more you use it)

 **.tsx** Notice the use of `index.tsx` instead of `.ts` and this is because our react components use [JSX](https://es.reactjs.org/docs/introducing-jsx.html), so the compiler will know what to do with `<div>Hello JSX</div>`